-HC charges clients on a quarterly basis.
+HC generally charges clients on a quarterly basis, however some historically grandfathered accounts will be charged on a monthly basis.
 When calculating fees on accounts based on a percentage of total AUM, the value of the assets on the last day of the prior period is used.
 Cash and cash equivalents are included in the calculation of AUM for the purpose of assessing fees, as are accrued and unpaid interest, if applicable.
 The quarterly percentage is one fourth of the annual percentage and is charged in advance.
+The monthly percentage is one twelfth of the annual percentage and is charged in advance.